Allaberdy Berdyev: Political career

 Berdyev joined the Communist Party of the Soviet Union in 1930.
 He served in minor positions in the Communist Party of Turkmenistan from 1931 to 1938.
 On 16 July 1938, Berdyev was elected as the Second Secretary of the Central Committee of the Communist Party of Turkmenistan and served in the position until 20 August 1940.
 He was elected as Chairman of the Supreme Soviet of the Turkmen SSR on 24 July 1938; just eight days after becoming the Second Secretary.
 After serving as Chairman of the Supreme Soviet of the Turkmen SSR, Berdyev was elected as the Chairman of the Presidium of the Supreme Soviet of the Turkmen SSR on 26 January 1942 and served in the position until 6 March 1948.
 From September 1950 to March 1953, Berdyev served as the First Deputy Chairman of the Executive Committee of the Surkhan-Darya Regional Council of Workers' Deputies in the Uzbek SSR.
 He was a member of the Council of Ministers of the Turkmen SSR later on.

 Death

-Allaberdy Berdyev passed away on 3 February 1964 after suffering from an illness in Ashgabat, Turkmen SSR, Soviet Union.
+Allaberdy Berdyev died on 3 February 1964 after suffering from an illness in Ashgabat, Turkmen SSR, Soviet Union.